djnavarro/samplingframes/README.md

 # Sampling frames

 This repository contains code associated with the "sampling frames in reasoning" project.
-It contains two main subdirectories, one containins source code for running experiments associated with the project, and another containing the model code
+It contains three main subdirectories, one containing source code for running experiments associated with the project, another containing the model code, and a third containing the manuscript files

-Hayes, Banner, Forrester & Navarro (in preparation). *Sampling frames and inductive inference.* Manuscript in preparation
+Hayes, Banner, Forrester & Navarro (under review). *Sampling frames and inductive inference with censored evidence.* Manuscript submitted for publication

 ## Experiments

-* **samplingframes3**.
-Description TBA
-* **samplingframes4**.
-Description TBA
-* **samplingframes5**.
-Description TBA
-* **samplingframes6**.
-Description TBA
-* **samplingframes7**.
-Description TBA
+The experiments folder contains six directories that include all source files needed to run six of the nine experiments referred to in the paper

+- `frames_E2` and `frames_E3` are Experiments 2 and 3 from the main paper
+- `frames_B1`, `frames_B2` and `frames_B3` are the three base rate experiments B1, B2 and B3 discussed in Appendix A
+- `frames_S1` is the between-subjects sample size experiment discussed in Appendix A

+Currently missing are:

+- Experiment 1 from the main paper and Experiment A1 from the appendix are missing.
+They were written using LiveCode and we haven't yet worked out an archiving strategy for these
+- Experiment 4 from the main paper is "to be added"

 ## Model

-See the `README.md` file in the `model` directory
+- See the `README.md` file in the `model` directory for a detailed description

+## Manuscript

+- To be added?